 1980 - Thanks to the now-vanished American Classic Images website for this view of the theatre running "The Changeling," a March release.

-1980 - A summer photo of the theatre from Antoine Guilbaud that he shared on the Photos of Los Angeles Facebook group taken when the theatre was running "The Empire Strikes Back."
-He's also got it on Vintage Los Angeles.
+1980 - A summer "The Empire Strikes Back" photo from Antoine Guilbaud that he shared with the Photos of Los Angeles private Facebook group.
+He's also got it on the Vintage Los Angeles Facebook page.

 1982 - "Author!
 Author!" with Al Pacino, Dyan Cannon and Tuesday Weld was a June release.
 In one (or both) of the small houses they had "Summer Lovers," a July release with Darryl Hannah and Peter Gallagher.
 Thanks to Marc Seavey for sharing his photo on a Photos of Los Angeles Facebook post that also included two other Hollywood views.

 1982 - Thanks to American Classic Images for this December photo taken early during the run of "The Verdict."
+Michael Coate notes that the film played from December 17 until March 24, 1983.

 1983 - "Return of The Jedi" is playing in this view on Cinema Treasures.
 It was added to their collection by John Rice.
 Thanks, John!